JavaScript is disabled

 Tax brackets and their corresponding tax rates are decided on by the New Zealand government, meaning they’re not set in stone.
 Different parties have different views on what fair taxation looks like, and economic factors (like inflation) can change the value of money to the point where the system doesn’t work as originally designed.

-Although it doesn’t happen often, a new government could change the bracket thresholds, the tax rates, or even add a new bracket into the mix (like the top 39% tax bracket created in the financial year 2021-22).
+Although it doesn’t happen often, a new government could change the bracket thresholds (like in the 2024 budget), the tax rates, or even add a new bracket into the mix (like the top 39% tax bracket created in the financial year 2021-22).

 Because of this, it’s a good idea to make sure you’re across the different tax rates and tax brackets each financial year – just in case.